Please select where you want to pick up ordered or reserved items:

 Records in OPAC can be found in the first tab, records in OPACplus can be found in the second tab.
 You can easily switch back and forth between the two tabs.

-Our e-media collections with more than 160,000 e-books, 45,000 e-journals and 2,400 databases are not affected.
-As a TUM member you can access them from home.
-In most cases this is possible via eAccess with your TUM ID.
-In other cases institutional login via Shibboleth is possible or personal registration is required.
+We offer TUM members more than 160,000 e-books, 45,000 e-journals and 2,400 databases.
+Please make use of this offer with priority.
+Access is usually possible via eAccess with your TUM ID.
+In other cases an institutional login via Shibboleth is possible or a personal registration is required.

 What can I find in OPAC?